wintermute000/azure-fgt-lb-ha-crosszone-3port/README.md

 * Azure SDN connector using managed identity with reader role.
 The network contributor role is commented out (required for SDN connector failover topology)
 * 2x Ubuntu 20.04 LTS test client VMs in each workload subnet.
 * UDRs for internal subnet routing table for default routing and inter-subnet routing through FortiGate
-* Choose payg or byol in variables - if byol, place .lic files in subfolder "licenses" and define in variables.
-Use lowercase.
+* FortiGate - Choose payg or byol in "license_type" variable (lowercase) - if byol and using license file, place .lic files in subfolder "licenses", define filename in "fgtlicense" / "fgtlicense2" variables and DO NOT populate the "fgtflextoken" variable.
+If using flex-vm, define token in "fgtflextoken" / "fgtflextoken2" variables and DO NOT populate the "fgtlicense" variable.
+DO NOT populate a flex token variable if using a license file or vice versa.
 * Choose availability zone or availability set using the availability_zone boolean variable (false will use availability set).
-* Terraform backend (versions.tf) stored in Azure storage - customise backend.conf to suit or modify as appropriate.
+* Terraform backend (versions.tf) stored in Azure storage - customise backend.conf to suit when initialising or modify as appropriate.
 An backend.conf.example is provided  or comment out the backend "azurerm" resource block to use the default local backend for example.

 **If BYOL is used, then the VNET summary route will not be created in FortiOS due to the limitation of unlicensed VM only allowing 3 routes.
 Add the VNET summary route after licensing has finished.**